Category Archives: French Royals

 • Girolama – 1614 – married Baron Michele Lorenzo Mancini, had issue

-After attending the Jesuit College in Rome, he traveled to Spain and studied law at the Complutense University in Madrid.
+After attending the Jesuit College in Rome, Jules traveled to Spain and studied law at the Complutense University in Madrid.
 After completing his degree in Rome, and serving in a Papal army regiment, he came to the attention of Pope Urban VIII who appointed him to serve as a secretary to a papal diplomat.
-Quickly developing a keen sense for diplomacy, he traveled extensively between Italy, Spain and France, hoping to establish peace between the Spanish and French before an impending war.
-It was during these travels that he also came to the attention of Cardinal Richelieu, under whom he would later serve in the French court.
+Quickly developing a keen sense for diplomacy, he traveled extensively between Italy, Spain, and France, hoping to establish peace between the Spanish and French before an impending war.
+During these travels, Jules came to the attention of Cardinal Richelieu, under whom he would later serve in the French court.

-His diplomatic skills brought about his first success, resulting in the Treaty of Cherasco in 1631, and the following year, had his first meeting with King Louis XIII and Queen Anne of France.
+Jules’ diplomatic skills brought about his first success, resulting in the Treaty of Cherasco in 1631, and the following year, he had his first meeting with King Louis XIII and Queen Anne of France.
 Having proven himself a valuable asset to the Pope, he was given the title of prelate, and papal vice-legate, and by 1634 was appointed nuncio extraordinary to Paris.
-Over the next few years, he became close to the King and Queen of France, and began to gain the trust of Cardinal Richelieu.
-And in 1641, he was formally created a Cardinal, despite never having become a priest.
+Over the next few years, he became close to the King and Queen of France and began to gain the trust of Cardinal Richelieu.
+In 1641, he was formally created a Cardinal, despite never becoming a priest.

 Following Richelieu’s death in 1642, Mazarin was one of three primary advisors to King Louis XIII.
 Upon the King’s death in 1643, he had instructed in his will that Queen Anne not serve as regent for their young son, the new King Louis XIV.
 However, the Queen had the will annulled, was declared Regent, and named Mazarin as Chief Minister of France.

-His tenure as Chief Minister saw the end of the Thirty Years War, thanks primarily to his diplomatic skills in establishing the Peace of Westphalia (1646-1648), and the expansion of France with the addition of the Alsace region.
-After skillfully negotiating a peaceful agreement following several years of rebellion within France – known as The Fronde – Mazarin continued with numerous diplomatic victories.
-These included establishing a military alliance with England, and the creation of the League of the Rhine in 1658.
+Jules’ tenure as Chief Minister saw the end of the Thirty Years War, thanks primarily to his diplomatic skills in establishing the Peace of Westphalia (1646-1648), and the expansion of France with the addition of the Alsace region.
+After skillfully negotiating a peaceful agreement following several years of rebellion within France, known as The Fronde, Mazarin continued with numerous diplomatic victories.
+These included establishing a military alliance with England, and creating the League of the Rhine in 1658.
 He carefully negotiated the Treaty of the Pyrenees in 1659, which resulted in the addition of several new provinces in France, and led to the successful arrangement of a marriage for King Louis XIV to Maria Theresa of Spain.

 In addition to his diplomatic skill, Mazarin was a prominent patron of the arts in France.
-He established the Royal Academy of Painting and Sculpture in 1648, and is credited with introducing Italian opera to France.
+He established the Royal Academy of Painting and Sculpture in 1648 and introduced Italian opera to France.
 He amassed a large collection of art and jewels, most of which he later bequeathed to the King and the nation.

 Cardinal Mazarin died on March 9, 1661 at the Château de Vincennes, just outside of Paris.
 Several days before his death, in an attempt to silence false rumors that he was taking money from the King, Mazarin published a will in which he left his entire fortune to The King.
 Louis XIV quickly declined this, and a second will was drafted, in which he left the majority of his fortune to his niece, Hortense Mancini.